 The Science IPT arranged the agenda, minutes, and telecon for the monthly ASAC telecons.
-Science IPT members from Europe, together with B. Butler representing North America, gathered in Leiden 18-20 December to discuss various issues, focusing on the calibration plan.
-Science IPT and Calibration Group teleconferences were held monthly, and the weekly teleconferences of North American members of the Science IPT were continued.
+Science IPT members from Europe, together with B. Butler representing the NA Science IPT, gathered in Leiden 18-20 December to discuss various issues, focusing on the calibration plan.
+Joint NA/EU Science IPT staff and Calibration Group telecons were held monthly, and the weekly NA Science IPT telecons were continued.